The world of IT security can confuse all the different web vulnerabilities, exploits, and newly emerging trends.

-Crashtest Security Suite offers a fully automated security vulnerability scanner that will point out the vulnerabilities found on your web application as well as information on how to remediate these.
+Crashtest Security Suite offers a fully automated security vulnerability scanner that will point out the vulnerabilities found on your web application and information on how to remediate these.
 An additional dashboard will give you the current security status in a single view, so you don’t have to dive into the technical topics.

 You can start using automated security with a free 14-day trial on the Crashtest Security Suite.